ataniz/bitcoin-privacy-curriculum/3-protecting_privacy.md

 - TODO: Tor  CAPTCHAs and identity problem in the internet

 - what does "No security through obscurity" mean?
 Why is secrecy not considered a valid security model on its own?

+- What are "anonymous credentials"?
+What is their designed purpose?
 ## relevant material